 - To pretend to be frightened.

 - To take a particular person’s side.

 …and a myriad of other often quite complex strategies.
-As children, we tend to employ whatever strategy the Safety Officer concludes, from her assessment of the situation, will be safest for us.
-There is no morality in the Safety Officer as she struggles for our physical and emotional survival.
+As children, we tend to employ whatever strategy the Safety Officer concludes, from their assessment of the situation, will be safest for us.
+There is no morality in the Safety Officer as they struggle for our physical and emotional survival.
 Safety is the only goal.
-She may advise us to steal, to lie, to be duplicitous, to blame or frame others, and more.
+They may advise us to steal, to lie, to be duplicitous, to blame or frame others, and more.

-The Safety Officer uses her Transformer skills for working out which situations are dangerous; then she thinks very quickly, seeing all the options available, before she generates the best possible solutions for us.
-She then becomes very attached to scanning for the particular threats she has identified and using the particular strategies she has devised.
-She will relentlessly and tirelessly work for our safety, whatever it takes.
-She will often continue to do this for many years, even long after the threat has diminished or disappeared.
+The Safety Officer uses Transformer skills for working out which situations are dangerous; then they think very quickly, seeing all the options available, before generating the best possible solutions for us.
+They then become very attached to scanning for the particular threats they have identified and using the particular strategies they have devised.
+They will relentlessly and tirelessly work for our safety, whatever it takes.
+Often our Safety Officer will continue to do this for many years, even long after the threat has diminished or disappeared.